 Audemars Piguet has quite an active video channel on Youtube and their latest video struck me like lighting.
 Just like when I saw the new Audemars Piguet Royal Oak ref.
 15202 at the SIHH earlier this year.
 That caused me to buy a vintage Royal Oak ref.
 5402, nicknamed Jumbo.

-The photo below shows the sheer beauty of the Royal Oak’s dial and personally I have a preference for the 15202′s dial featuring the so-called petite tapisserie pattern.
-When wearing the Royal Oak and getting a glimpse like this (below) several times a day, always puts a smile on my face.
+This photo shows the sheer beauty of the Royal Oak’s dial and personally I have a preference for the 15202’s dial in favor of the newer ref.
+15300 and ref.15400 dials.
+This dial, like that of the vintage ref.
+5402, feature the so-called petite tapisserie pattern.
+When wearing the Royal Oak and getting a glimpse like this while wearing my old ref.5402, always puts a smile on my face.

 Since this year Audemars Piguet bought the old machinery that enabled them to produce the dials with petite and grande tapisserie.
 The new Royal Oak ref.
 15202 aka Jumbo features this petite tapisserie dial, while the other models like the various new ref.
 15400 models feature the so-called grande tapisserie.

 The video below shows the production of the dials.
 The entire process is a very labor-intensive and makes the Royal Oak’s dial very exclusive and anything but a run-off-the-mill dial.

 While making this photo, I decided I want one, need one… For me a vintage Royal Oak ref.
 5402 was the answer that suited both my desire and my budget.
 There are of course other options for those who prefer the petite tapisserie dials, like the vintage ref.
 14802 or the new ref.
 15202.
 Happy hunting!

 Check out the Audemars Piguet video channel at Youtube here.

 This article is written by Frank Geelen, executive editor for Monochrome Watches.